codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ### Publishing an app to Firebase App Distribution

+Codemagic enables you to automatically publish your iOS or Android app to [Firebase Console](https://console.firebase.google.com/).
+Codemagic uses your **Firebase token** for authentication with Firebase App Distribution.
+To retrieve the token, follow the instructions in [Firebase documentation](https://firebase.google.com/docs/cli#cli-ci-systems).

-Make sure to encrypt your Firebase token, it is possible to directly add it under publishing in the encrypted form, or encrypt `FIREBASE_TOKEN` as an environment variable and reference it under publishing.
-Check [documentation](https://firebase.google.com/docs/cli#cli-ci-systems) for details.
+Make sure to [encrypt](https://docs.codemagic.io/building/encrypting/) your Firebase token, it is possible to directly add it under publishing in the encrypted form, or encrypt `FIREBASE_TOKEN` as an environment variable and reference it under publishing.

 Android